 The Platinum Card® from American Express

 - See Pay Over Time APR Regular Purchase APR

 - 29.99% variable based on the Prime Rate Cash Advance APR

 Luxury is always within reach when you use The Platinum Card® from American Express.
 This exclusive rewards card offers premium travel rewards and a host of additional perks for the savvy voyager.
 Uber Cash and complimentary lounge access are just a few of the more practical perks that lend ongoing value to Platinum Card members beyond the impressive signup bonus.

 - Best Benefits

 - Earn 5X Membership Rewards® Points for flights booked directly with airlines or with American Express Travel up to $500,000 on these purchases per calendar year and earn 5X Membership Rewards® Points on prepaid hotels booked with American Express Travel

-- 5X Membership Rewards® Points on prepaid hotels through American Express Travel
+- 5X Membership Rewards® Points on prepaid hotels booked on amextravel.com

 - VIP status and $200 Uber savings on rides or eats orders in the U.S. annually

 - Complimentary Gold status in Marriott Bonvoy and Hilton Honors programs